 Pawns move exactly two spaces orthogonally.

 If a pawn jumps over an opponent's piece, that piece

 What gameplay is like:

-The action starts right away, although the beginning is a bit boring.
+The action starts right away.
 Pawns work differently than other games.
 A game does not last long.

 The game involves struggles in the top and bottom of the board where knights and pawns attempt to eliminate each other.
 Pieces generally don't threaten other pieces of the same type.
 At the beginning the knights tear through the pawns.
 As spaces are opened up the knights become vulnerable.
 At the end there can be spaces between pawns and they can't protect each other, but the game is just about to end at that point.

 You're generally concerned with capturing and surviving; you kind of forget about the crown.
 Players will focus too much on trying to take out another pawn, so the game involves stupid moves followed by instant regret, hence the tough rules for moves.

 The game is not very complex.
 There must be catch up mechanisms because the two